Reminiscing the 80s

 And Jelly Shoes went so well with balloon or Ra Ra skirts.

-So now for the Gerard toy selection.. thought I'd start with the one's I remember owning first (in no particular order).
+So now for the Gerard toy selection.. thought I'd start with the one's I remember our family owning first (in no particular order).

 The Family Treehouse was a gift to my brother and I when I was about 4, and he 3.
 We so loved that thing with it's little elevator from ground level to top!
-(I remember I wished back then that we could live in a tree with an elevator in the trunk... even though the logistics of that in reality are completely impossible... to a kid...this kind of thing is magic!)
+(I remember I wished back then that we could live in a tree with an elevator in the trunk. ... to a kid...this kind of thing is magic!)

-It was so magical and we loved it so much so... that when I found an old crusty, completely naked, broken up version in an op shop last year I nearly wet my pants!
+It was so magical and we loved it so much so... that when I found an old, crusty, completely naked, broken up version in an op shop, my heart went all a flutter and I stood there for 10 minutes deciding whether to purchase it or not!
+I didn't... but still finding it was like a gold moment for me anyhow.

 And...here is the champion of ALL pre-school toys in my opinion!
 The Fisher Price Sesame Street Clubhouse!